rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 <b>Method 2:</b>
 <br>

-The "virtual" External device can be eliminated by using a <i>Template Switch</i>.
+To simplify further, the "virtual" external device can be eliminated by using a <i>Template Switch</i>.
+This method uses the binary sensor to set the switch state and provides for having different topics for the "on" and "off" actions.

 {% raw %}